bersch/MCP3424/README.md

 library for the Arduino.

-  The MCP3424 is a low-cost sigma delta 18Bit ADC with I2C Interface.
+  The MCP3424 is a low-cost 18Bit Sigma-Delta ADC with I2C Interface.

   This library implements the following features: